 - Wild cats are smaller relatives of big cats.

-- They are solitary hunters.
+- They are often solitary hunters.

 - Some wild cats are nocturnal.